S3Jensen/iRET/README.md

 Troubleshooting:
   To troubleshoot any issues.
 You can manually start the listener.
-First, ssh into the device, navigate to the /Applications/iRE.app directory and execute the "python iRE_Server.py" command.
+First, SSH into the device, navigate to the `/Applications/iRE.app` directory and execute the `python iRE_Server.py` command.

 Credits:

-Special thanks to the following people
+Special thanks to the following people:

  - Bucky Spires (@gigabuck)
  - Richard Zuleg